 I don't mean to complain, but with all of these qualms, a fragrance lover is not left with many options.
 Purely based on scent alone, the fragrances I love the most are by D.S. & Durga, Frédéric Malle, and Byredo.
 Still, the price point on these indie perfumes is not always within reach, even for me.
 I've also tried a few all-natural perfumes and essential oil blends, but those don't feel anywhere as luxurious.

-I'm always hopeful whenever a new perfume crosses my desk at Byrdie that it will check off all my boxes, but it didn't happen until late summer of this year.
-That's when a package from a new fragrance brand called Phlur showed up unannounced and proceeded to quickly replace basically every other fragrance I'd collected over the year.
-I happen to consider it a perfect fragrance brand.
-But what about it makes me so obsessed with this perfume brand?
+I'm always hopeful when a new perfume crosses my desk that promises to check off all my boxes, but it didn't happen until a package from the non-toxic fragrance brand Phlur showed up and proceeded to quickly replace every other fragrance I've collected.
+But what makes me so obsessed with this perfume brand?

 Perhaps even more impressive than the rich complexity of the scents, brand experience, and affordable price point is Phlur's commitment to sustainability.
-Phlur is a Certified B Corporation, which means the company meets the B Lab’s sky-high standards for social and environmental performance, accountability, and transparency.
-All of the products are vegan and Leaping Bunny–certified (i.e. cruelty-free).
+Phlur is a Certified B Corporation, which means the company meets the B Lab’s standards for social and environmental performance, accountability, and transparency.
+All of the products are vegan and have a cruelty-free certification through Leaping Bunny.
 The brand donates $5 from every bottle sold to either the International Union for Conservation of Nature or the Central Park Conservancy.
-You can read the entire ingredient lists for Phlur's perfumes right on its website, which is almost unheard of in the fragrance industry.
-And those chic matte white bottles?
-They're not just for show.
-While protecting the fragrance from light damage, they're also made from recycled glass.
-And that stylish sphere the candle comes in is food safe, so after the candle runs out, you can repurpose it as an ice cream bowl.
+I don't think it gets more philanthropic than that.